The German champion battered Roma in a stunning display.

 With the game essentially over as a contest, Bayern relaxed after the break and Roma almost capitalized when Gervinho's shot rebounded off the post in the 54th minute.

 Shortly after, substitute Florenzi's half-volley brought the best out of Neuer, who stood tall to beat away the shot.

 Neuer then showed why he is considered one of the best goalkeepers in the world when he somehow kept out Gervinho's point-blank shot inside the six-yard box after he met Miralem Pjanic's free kick.

 Gervinho finally got the better of Neuer, though, when he nodded home Radja Nainggolan's cross at the back post.

-Bayern were not finished, though, and Ribery's sublime deft chip restored his side's five-goal lead before De Sanctis spilled Rafinha's 20-yard shot and Shaqiri rounded the goalkeeper to slot home.
+Bayern was not finished, though, and Ribery's sublime deft chip restored his side's five-goal lead before De Sanctis spilled Rafinha's 20-yard shot and Shaqiri rounded the goalkeeper to net.